burst-apps-team/burst-wiki/proof-of-capacity.md

 Advantages of PoC
 =================

-In contrast to PoW, PoC is considered to be more eco friendly.
+In contrast to PoW, PoC is considered to be more eco friendly [1].
 While PoW requires expensive computations each time a block is generated, PoC puts most of the required computational costs up-front in the plotting process.
 Reading the plots in order to proof the designated disk space investment is much cheaper.
+Additionaly, users can mine using their existing hardware, instead of having to to invest in special purpose hardware like e.g. ASICS for Bitcoin mining.

-In contrast to PoS and PoW miners are not required to invest in the target currency or new hardware, but can rather use existing hardware.
+In contrast to PoS, PoC allows a fairer distribution of coins as they are generated over time and assigned to active miners.
+In a PoS coin like NXT, the number of coins is fixed from the beginning and has to be distributed *somehow* initially.
+This leads to an unequal distribution of wealth to a few selected early adopters, e.g. via airdrops.

 Further Reading
 ===============